christrotter/shift-register-spi-breakout-pcb/README.md

 ```

 ## Shift register magic explained
+> Obviously shift registers are not magic and are completely understandable - I use the word 'magic' as an entertaining literary device.
+Covering all of the detail is just too much scope for this doc.
+If I can understand it, you can, too!

 The shift registers each have 8 "data" pins and a bunch of SPI/functionality pins.
+They intake (or output) 8 bits of data in parallel, and then ship them out serially.
+Remember that there are no perfect solutions, and you're always making tradeoffs.
+Recall we have a GPIO constraint...the shift registers get us more "GPIO" at the cost of complication.
+That complication comes in the form of a parallel->serial->parallel flow.

 There are two types of registers being used here:
 - 74HC589: get the HIGH/LOW state of the data pins and return via SPI ([74HC589 datasheet](https://www.onsemi.com/pdf/datasheet/mc74hc589a-d.pdf))